roeleveld/dotfiles/readme.md

     - deactivate all fonts
     - activate as needed
     + figure out a better way to do this
-10. manually update settings and prefs as needed
+10. manually update settings and prefs as needed (Most of this via Mackup)

 #### Initialize and sync stuff
 + Install app store apps
 + Sync Sublime
 + Sync 1p